pjeby/mockdown/README.md

 Although directives are Javascript code, it's important to understand that this code runs while your markdown document is being *parsed*, not while the tests are running.
 So they can only *configure* tests, not intervene in their execution.

 For this reason, there is also a third type of directive: `mockdown-setup`.
 You can use this directive at most once in a given markdown file, and only *before* any other directives or code blocks appear in the file.
-Within this directive, your Javascript code can set or change the `globals` that will be used by your tests.
+Within this directive, your Javascript code can set or change the `globals` and `languages` that will be used by your tests.
 It is in all other respects identical to a `mockdown-set` directive (i.e., you can use it to set other defaults for the file).

 There are a great many options you can set or change via directives or the mockdown API; the next section lists them all.